 ROGER FARMER’S ECONOMIC WINDOW

-Constantin Gurdgiev, a Russian economist based in Dublin, is the creator of True Economics.
-His blog covers economic ideas and analysis on current news stories and global economic events.
-Given the level of detail, this blog is more suited for people familiar with intermediate macroeconomic concepts.
+True Economics is written by Constantin Gurdgiev, a Russian economist based in Dublin.
+He is Professor of Finance at the Middlebury Institute of International Studies at Monterrey, California, and an Adjunct Professor of Finance with Trinity College, Dublin.
+His blog covers economic ideas and analysis of current news stories and global economic events.
+This blog is highly detailed and is best suited for those with an intermediate knowledge of macroeconomic concepts.

 IN THE LONG RUN